SebastianUA/Certified-Kubernetes-Security-Specialist/README.md

 ### 4. Implement pod-to-pod encryption by use of mTLS

 mTLS stands for mutual authentication, meaning client authenticates server and server does the same to client, its core concept is to secure pod-to-pod communications.
 In exams it may ask you to create the certificates.
 However, it is worth bookmarking certificate signing requests and understanding how to implement kubeconfig access and mTLS authentication credentials.

+What nTLS is?
+Mutual TLS takes TLS to the next level by authenticating both sides of the client-server connection before exchanging communications.
+This may seem like a common-sense approach, but there are many situations where the client’s identity is irrelevant to the connection.

+When only the server’s identity matters, standard unidirectional TLS is the most efficient approach.
+TLS uses public-key encryption, requiring a private and public key pair for encrypted communications.
+To verify the server’s identity, the client sends a message encrypted using the public key (obtained from the server’s TLS certificate) to the server.
+Only a server holding the appropriate private key can decrypt the message, so successful decryption authenticates the server.

+To have bi-directional authentication would require that all clients also have TLS certificates, which come from a certificate authority.
+Because of the sheer number of potential clients (browsers accessing websites, for example), generating and managing so many certificates would be extremely difficult.

+However, for some applications and services, it can be crucial to verify that only trusted clients connect to the server.
+Perhaps only certain users should have access to particular servers.
+Or maybe you have API calls that should only come from specific services.
+In these situations, the added burdens of mTLS are well worth it.
+And if your organization reinforces security with zero trust policies where every attempt to access the server must be verified, mTLS is necessary.

+mTLS adds a separate authentication of the client following verification of the server.
+Only after verifying both parties to the connection can the two exchange data.
+With mTLS, the server knows that a trusted source is attempting to access it.

 Examples:
 - <details><summary>Example_1: Using mTLS:</summary>